rotki/rotki/docs/api.rst

    :resjson list result: A list of ethereum tokens
    :resjsonarr string identifier: The rotki identifier of the token.
 This is only returned from the GET endpoint and not input from the add/edit one.
    :resjsonarr string address: The address of the token.
-Can not be optional.
+This is a required field.
    :resjsonarr string chain: The chain where the token is deployed.
-Can not be optional.
+This is a required field.
    :resjsonarr string token_kind: The kind of the token.
-Can not be optional.
+This is a required field.
    :resjsonarr integer decimals: Ethereum token decimals.
 Can be missing if not known.
    :resjsonarr string name: Asset name.
 Can be missing if not known.
    :resjsonarr string symbol: Asset symbol.
 Can be missing if not known.